refinedev/refine/documentation/docs/api-references/hooks/data/useList.md

 :::
 :::caution

-If you want to create your own `getList` method, it must implement default query configurations since `useList` can work with no configuration parameters.
+If you want to create your own `getList` method, it will automatically implement default query configurations since `useList` can work with no configuration parameters.

 :::